jetbridge/cdk-nextjs/README.md

 ## What is this?

-A CDK construct to deploy a NextJS 12.3.0+ app using AWS CDK.
+A CDK construct to deploy a NextJS app using AWS CDK.
+Supported NextJs versions: 12.3.0+ (includes 13.0.0+)

 Uses the [standalone output](https://nextjs.org/docs/advanced-features/output-file-tracing) build mode.